 One of the issues with broad, sweeping, simple policy changes is that as soon as the “broad” change is implemented, people immediately start trying to carve out exceptions.

-When you look at “full Houstonization” – removing zoning in a metropolitan area that has traditionally had it – you have to consider these effects.
-So for instance, let’s say for the sake of argument that zoning was removed in all of the ADAG counties – yes, it would never happen, but that’s what “for the sake of argument” means.
+Let’s suppose, for the sake of argument, that ABAG counties.
 What would be the result?
-Well, it’s not too hard to figure out that almost every slice of postwar single-family residential would be immediately declared “historic” and off limits.
-For instance, here’s a screenshot from the recently released NCHRP 723: A Model for Identifying and Evaluating the Historic Significance of Post-World War II Housing:
+We can reasonably surmise that almost every slice of postwar single-family residential would be immediately declared “historic” and off limits.
+For example, here’s a screenshot from the recently released NCHRP 723: A Model for Identifying and Evaluating the Historic Significance of Post-World War II Housing:

 “A Planned Neighborhood of Affordable Housing.”
-So, basically every subdivision ever built, ever.
+In other words, almost every subdivision ever developed.
 By contrast, there’s a lot of developable land in the hills around San Jose.
 A lot of is in private ownership, and it’s hard to argue it’s a “historic district” when there’s nothing there.
-There are also substantially fewer people to mount a NIMBY campaign to prevent development in these areas.
-For sure, there’d be letters and petitions, “Save the Santa Cruz Mountains” and so forth, but ultimately people make a bigger fracas about their own… backyard.
+There are also substantially fewer people to mount a campaign to prevent development in these areas.
+For sure, there’d be letters and petitions, “Save the Santa Cruz Mountains” and so forth, but ultimately NIMBYism is more effective when the proposed development is literally in people’s backyards.

-Without taking any kind of stance on whether a ten-lane Highway 17 would be a negative or positive development, I think it’s reasonable to surmise that dezoning coupled with deed restrictions and historic districts would on net increase sprawl in the Bay Area.
+Without taking any kind of stance on whether a ten-lane Highway 17 would be a negative or positive development, I think it’s reasonable to assume that dezoning coupled with deed restrictions and historic districts would increase sprawl in the Bay Area.

 How, then, to mitigate this?
-One alternative, crazily enough, comes to us from Portland.
+One alternative comes to us from Portland.

 What can EXd do for you?
 Well, one of the big benefits of Houston’s non-zoning is that there’s a lot of reasonably dense redevelopment everywhere.
 In closer-in areas you get the walkable mid-rise that so many other cities spend decades planning for, and in more outlying areas you get a heterogeneous mix of townhomes and teardowns and rehabbed garden units and pedestrian-friendly strip centers.
 Since almost every American city has a planning and zoning regime that preferences low-density, sprawling development, what you want to do is start off by allowing a substantial amount of redevelopment in existing areas and then allow more outward expansion as formerly single-family neighborhoods closer in bulk out.
 An EXd type zone is perfect for exactly this.